ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 ![GMM Clustering Score after PCA](./public/gmm_output.png)

 Using 2 components in GMM and the given labels, we attempted to see how well the model is able to seperate the labels too.
 This did not yield very strong results with a 56 percent accuracy obtained using GMM model.
-For the future, we can try seperating on a redcuded feature set and try other methods to potentially increase the accuracy.
+For the future, we can try seperating on a reduced feature set and try other methods to potentially increase the accuracy.

 ### DBSCAN